mayTkhin24/couchers/app/backend/readme.md

 ### Running tests in docker

-You can run all tests in docker with the following command, executed in the `app` folder:
+You can run all backend tests in docker with the following command, executed in the `app` folder:

 ```sh
 docker compose -f docker-compose.test.yml up --build